Oak Park, Illinois: History

 In 1889, Frank Lloyd Wright and his wife settled in Oak Park.
 He built many homes and the Unity Temple, his own church, in the village, before he left in 1911 to settle in Wisconsin.
 Oak Park attracts architecture buffs and others to view the many Wright-designed homes found in the village, alongside homes reflecting other architectural styles.
 The largest collection of Wright-designed residential properties in the world is in Oak Park.
 A distinct focus on historic preservation of important architectural styles began in the 1970s and continues, with many buildings marked as historically significant, and so far, three historic districts defined.
 Other attractions include Ernest Hemingway's birthplace home and his boyhood home, the Ernest Hemingway Museum, the three Oak Park homes of writer and Tarzan creator Edgar Rice Burroughs, Wright's Unity Temple, Pleasant Home, and the Oak Park-River Forest Historical Society.

-Oak Park and River Forest High School is a comprehensive college preparatory school, with a long list of alumni who have made major or notable contributions to their fields of endeavor.
-Among these are Nobel Prize-winning author Ernest Hemingway, football Hall-of-Famer George Trafton, McDonald's founder Ray Kroc, city planner Walter Burley Griffin, comedian Kathy Griffin, basketball player Iman Shumpert, and the voice of cartoon character Homer Simpson, Dan Castellaneta.
+In 2025 the village hall faced significant turnover, with nine senior officials leaving and citing a "toxic" workplace.